aymen94/Games-Center/README.md

 # gamescenter
-Games Center Project similar Origin, Steam, Uplay.
+Games Center Project similar to Origin, Steam, Uplay.
 Is a Platform store for buy and manage your games.
 Created with Java Swing and SQL.

 * Languages: Java,SQL
 * DBMS: Mysql